 determine the valuation of accounts receivable and methods of recognizing uncollectible receivables,

-identify the different methods for measuring inventories and inventory estimation methods,
+identify the different methods for measuring inventories,

-recognize the accounting requirements for the various ways of acquiring fixed assets, cost recovery, impairment, and disposal.
+recognize the accounting requirements for the various ways of acquiring fixed assets, cost recovery, impairment, and disposal,

-identify different types of bonds and how to record their acquisition,
+identify different types of bonds,

-identify the various types of current and long-term liabilities, along with their reporting and disclosure,
+identify the various types of current and long-term liabilities,

 recognize accounting requirements for the different types of stock, dividends, and equity reclassification.